LLNL/magpie/README.md

    adjust these values for individual jobs.

 3) Launch daemons on all nodes.
-The rank 0 node will run master daemons, such as the Hadoop Namenode or the Hbase Master.
-All remaining nodes will run appropriate slave daemons, such as the Hadoop Datanodes or Hbase RegionServers.
+The rank 0 node will run master daemons, such as the Hadoop Namenode.
+All remaining nodes will run appropriate slave daemons, such as the Hadoop Datanodes.

 4) Now you have a mini big data cluster to do whatever you want.
 You can log into the master node and interact with your mini big data